 ACM is a joint initiative of the State of Michigan, Michigan Department of Transportation, the Michigan Economic Development Corporation, the University of Michigan (U-M), Business Leaders for Michigan and Ann Arbor SPARK.
 Working in collaboration with our founding partners ACM continues to be a catalyst for mobility innovation.

 Founders and Sponsors

-ACM has a unique funding model enabling companies to play a pivotal role in testing and validating connected and automated technology.
-Our Funders and Sponsors play a significant role in the Center’s strategic growth as Industry Advisory Board members recommending facility improvements, standards, best practices and educational programs.
+ACM has a unique model enabling companies to play a pivotal role in testing and validating connected and automated technology.
+Our Founders and Sponsors play a significant role in the Center’s strategic growth as Industry Advisory Board members recommending facility improvements, standards, best practices and educational programs.